Bonefish

-The bonefish (Albula vulpes) is the type species of the bonefish family (Albulidae), the only family in order Albuliformes.
+The bonefish (Albula vulpes) or bananafish is the type species of the bonefish family (Albulidae), the only family in order Albuliformes.

 Taxonomy

 Bonefish were once believed to be a single species with a global distribution, however 9 different species have since been identified.
 There are three identified species in the Atlantic and six in the Pacific.
 Albula vulpes is the largest and most widespread of the Atlantic species.

 Distribution

-This species inhabits warm subtropical and tropical waters of the western Atlantic, and is found off the coasts of southern Florida, the Gulf of Mexico, and the West Indies.
+This species inhabits warm subtropical and tropical waters of the western Atlantic, and is found off the coasts of southern Florida, in the Gulf of Mexico, and around the West Indies.

 Description

 The bonefish weighs up to 14 lb and measures up to 79 cm long.
 The color of bonefish can range from very silver sides and slight darker backs to olive green backs that blend to the silver side.
 Slight shading on the scales often leads to very soft subtle lines that run the flank of the fish from the gills to the tail.
 The bases of the pectoral fins are sometimes yellow.

 Bonefish can live up to 20 years and reach sexual maturity at 2–3 years of age (when they're over 17 inches (43.18 cm) long).
 Larvae drift for an average of 53 days.
 Juveniles often live over open sandy bottoms.